nuclearcat/cedarkey/README.md

 * make
 * cd ../src
 * make cedarkey.bin
 ### Flashing firmware (if everything compiled fine)
 * st-flash erase
 * make cedarkey.stlink-flash
+* Unplug device from USB port and plug back.
+It should be detected as ttyACM device in dmesg
+### Compiling userspace
+* cd ../../userspace
+* make
+* (optional) sudo make install
+### Initial configuration
+* ./cedaragent -s /dev/ttyACM0 -n
+It is not very critical to have complex/long pin, as it doesn't serve as protection layer against decrypting.
+It's purpose is just to allow/deny access to device.
+### Adding keys
+* ./cedaragent -s /dev/ttyACM0 -p <<your pin>> -w <<path to key>> -v -D
+  * IMPORTANT!
+Please choose strong password for your keys.
+I suggest at least 12 characters, alphanumeric in different case, and special characters (except character ~).
+This password is used to encrypt your keys, and in case if device firmware extracted, it will buy you time, until hackers decrypt your keys.
+Or if it is enough long, it will make decryption infeasible.
+  * Note: At the moment it is better to have same password for all keys, if you want them to work automatically.
+If password is different, you need to launch agent for each one, specifying key id with flag -k.
+This will be fixed in future releases.
+### Running it!
+* ./cedaragent -s /dev/ttyACM0 -p <<your pin>> -b ssh-askpass -a ssh-askpass